-This policy stipulates that an employee using organisational IT assets must agree with all the constraints and practices to access the corporate network or the internet.
+Moreover, this policy stipulates that an employee using organizational IT assets must agree with all the constraints and practices to access the corporate network or the internet.

 For new employees, this is a standard onboarding policy.
 A company provides new employees with an AUP to read and sign before being granted a network ID.